getcarina/getcarina.com/_best-practices/container-technologies-networking.md

 *To create a network in which Docker containers are part of the same virtual network switch no matter where they are running, use Weave.*

 Containers become useful when they are connected to each other and to the rest of your network.
-Several tools can help you establish and maintain a network of containers.
+Adding a container-focused network tool such as those introduced below can help you establish and maintain a a useful container configuration.

-### Weaveworks “Weave”
+### Weaveworks' “Weave”

 Weave "makes the network fit the application, not the other way round," as Weave co-founder Alexis Richardson puts it.